 I guess that’s it!
 I hope this helps the mommies out there who are planning to secure their little one’s passport.

-Also, if you need to secure an NBI clearance, you may check my blog post here as your guide and reference.
+Also, if you need to secure an NBI clearance, you may find How to Secure an NBI Clearance helpful.